 How to Protect Yourself – One Easy Way

-One way to see if a lawyer is experienced enough to handle a Malibu Media LLC defense case in the Northern District of Illinois on their own, without supervision under local court rules, is to enter their name in the federal court’s trial bar search here.
+One way to see if a lawyer is experienced enough to handle a Malibu Media LLC defense case in the Northern District of Illinois on their own, without supervision under local court rules, is toenter their name in the federal court’s trial bar search here.
 If the lawyer is admitted to the federal trial bar of the Northern District of Illinois, they have real trial experience.
+You will find attorney Jeffrey Antonelli’s name there (right column on the page after search request is submitted.

 In addition, you could ask the prospective lawyer whether they have any experience taking and defending depositions, taking and defending discovery, writing and arguing motions and legal briefs, and taking cases through trial and appeal.
 Other questions may include whether they (or any lawyer in their firm) have litigated motions to bar, motions to strike, or ever picked a jury?